michaelbarton/survey-website/content/markup/posts/what-defines-success-in-bioinformatics.markdown

 commencement speech][speech], viewed [a million times after his passing][views], highlighting the importance of working on what you love.

-Success therefore could measured using additional variables such as how satisfied you are, the choice of what to work on, or being given the encouragement to improve your craft.
+Success therefore could be measured using additional variables such as how satisfied you are, the choice of what to work on, or being given the encouragement to improve your craft.
 Finally I think it's sensible to also just ask how successful you feel.